 Types of Coffee Drinks

-We’re not bothering to list the standard choices that all coffee drinkers know, like brewed coffee, iced coffee and instant coffee.
-We’ve already mentioned them above – and they really don’t need elaboration.
+We’re not bothering to list the standard choices that all coffee drinkers know, like brewed coffee, iced coffee, and instant coffee.
+We’ve already mentioned them and they really don’t need elaboration.

-These are the coffee drinks available at almost all upscale coffee shops and coffeehouses.
-Your parents or grandparents may not have been familiar with these, but anyone who loves their coffee should learn about them and try them.
-Anyone who doesn’t is simply missing out.
+Instead, we’ll be focusing on the coffee drinks available at almost all upscale coffee shops and coffeehouses.
+Your parents or grandparents may not have been familiar with them, but anyone who loves coffee should learn about them and try them.
+Anyone who doesn’t is missing out.

-- Espresso: The granddaddy of them all, or to be Italian about it, nonno di tutti nonni.
-Served in a small cup (usually as a single shot), the thick black coffee with creamy foam on top (the crema) is very strong, very caffeinated, and often used as a base for other coffee drinks.
+- Espresso: The granddaddy of them all, or as they’d say in Italy, nonno di tutti nonni.
+Served in a small cup (usually as a single shot), this thick black coffee with creamy foam on top (the crema) is very strong, very caffeinated, and often used as a base for other coffee drinks.
 A double espresso is known as a doppio, and it’s simply a double shot of the legendary Italian coffee.

-- Ristretto: Ristretto means “short” in Italian, and this drink is essentially more concentrated espresso, made with half the usual amount of water.
+- Ristretto: Ristretto means “short” in Italian, and this drink is essentially a more concentrated espresso made with half the usual amount of water.
 On the other hand, a Lungo (meaning “long”) is an espresso with twice as much water.

-- Red Eye: Take a cup of brewed coffee, add a shot of espresso, and you have a morning cup of joe that packs an extra caffeine punch.
+- Red Eye: Take a cup of brewed coffee and add a shot of espresso, and you have a Red Eye – a morning cup of joe that packs an extra caffeine punch.
 That’s still not enough?
 A Black Eye is coffee with two added espresso shots.

-- Long Black: Think of it as an Americano from Down Under; in Australia and New Zealand, they like to use half the water and twice the espresso to make this powerful coffee drink.
+- Long Black: Think of it as an Americano from Down Under.
+In Australia and New Zealand, they use half the water and twice the espresso to make this powerful coffee drink.

 Coffee Drinks Made with Milk

 - Latte: Americans love lattes, which could be thought of as cappuccino on training wheels.
-The basic version is made with a shot of espresso, steamed milk, and just a little bit of foam.
+The basic version is made with espresso, steamed milk, and just a little bit of foam.
 Lattes with added shots of flavored syrup are also extremely popular.
-(If you’re a pumpkin spice latte fan, you’re definitely not alone.)
-A Caffe Breve is similar, with less espresso, more milk and more foam.
+A Caffe Breve is similar, with less espresso, more milk, and more foam.

-- Cortado: There are many variations on the cappuccino; the cortado is one shot of espresso and an equal amount of steamed milk, without the foam on top.
-Pour warm milk over a restretto shot instead of espresso, and you have a Piccolo Latte.
+- Cortado: This is one of the many variations on cappuccino.
+The cortado is one shot of espresso and an equal amount of steamed milk, without the foam on top.
+Pour warm milk over a ristretto shot instead of espresso, and you have a Piccolo Latte.

 - Flat White: Here’s an Australian/Kiwi twist on cappuccino, with the same amount of espresso, but double the amount of warm milk – and hold the chocolate powder.

-- Macchiato: Confused yet?
-Just imagine what a brand-new barista goes through keeping these all straight.
-A macchiato also contains espresso and steamed milk, but only a couple of teaspoons of the latter and a full shot of the former.
+- Macchiato: A macchiato also contains espresso and steamed milk, but only a couple of teaspoons of the latter and a full shot of the former.
 Some people order their macchiato “topped up” with extra streamed milk, others like a flavor shot in it.
 What’s a long macchiato?
 Basically a double macchiato, but a little heavier on the espresso than the milk.

 - Café au Lait: Back in the day, this was considered exotic by coffee drinkers.
 It’s simply hot coffee with a splash of milk.